Taurine

 Enhances mitochondrial efficiency

-Often paired with L-carnitine, magnesium, and B-vitamins
+Often paired with L-Catiline, magnesium, and B-vitamins

 Muscle performance & recovery